dat3Cph/material/flow1/jpa/week1/PointsExercise.md

     - Use the `identity` strategy for the `@GeneratedValue` annotation
 6. Use Lombok to generate getters, toString  and a NoArgsConstructor
 7. Create a constructor that takes `x` and `y` as parameters
+8. Remember to add the entity to the Hibernate config file
-8. Create a new class called Main and add a main method to it
+9. Create a new class called Main and add a main method to it
-9. Add the following code to the main method:
+10. Add the following code to the main method:
 ```jav
     EntityManagerFactory emf = HibernateConfig.getEntityManagerFactoryConfig();
     EntityManager em = emf.createEntityManager();